meliorence/react-native-render-html/README.md

+# NOTES
+This is a fork from https://github.com/archriss/react-native-render-html

 # react-native-render-html

 An iOS/Android pure javascript react-native component that renders your HTML into 100% native views.
 It's made to be extremely customizable and easy to use and aims at being able to render anything you throw at it.